LinkedIn beats expectations, raises full-year rev view

-Professional social network LinkedIn Corp topped Wall Street's third-quarter profit and revenue targets, as advertising rates increased and sales from its hiring services nearly doubled.
+Professional social network LinkedIn Corp LNKD.N beat Wall Street's third-quarter profit and revenue targets on Thursday and raised its full-year revenue forecast.

-Shares of LinkedIn gained nearly 8 percent to $115.15 in after-hours trading on Thursday, as the company extended its streak of beating analyst expectations every quarter since its May 2011 initial public offering.

-"They seem to be firing on all cylinders," said Macquarie Research analyst Tom White.

 LinkedIn said it posted net income of $2.3 million, or 2 cents a share, during the three months ended September 30, compared with a net loss of $1.6 million, or 2 cents a share, in the year-ago period.